ycpcs/cs320-spring2024/labs/lab00.md

 6. Copy and paste the relevant conversations into a word processor, e.g. Google Doc, for editing.
 7. Edit the responses, and eliminate any irrelevant material.
 It may be necessary to abbreviate long responses, as they could be quite large.
 Test ChatGPT of both conceptual knowledge and the ability to write programs.
 8. Within the document, take notes on the responses given.
 Use the highlighter tool to identify notes as separate from the conversation.
 Comment on the correctness and creativity of the ChatGPT responses.
-9. Upload the conversation document in PDF form to Marmoset.
+9. Upload the conversation document in PDF form to Lab00 in Marmoset - see the instructions at the end of this page.

 ### Analyze for Correctness